 Drama focuses on further developing presentation and acting skills such as projection, improvisation and teamwork by building mutual trust and confidence through scene work, acting exercises and performing polished pieces for audiences.
 Students analyze and perform great works of theater to then model and write original works.
 They explore and practice techniques developed by Stanislavski, Meisner and Viola Spolin.
 Students who have taken multiple years of drama have opportunities to direct and produce works.

 All students in grades 3-8 are eligible to audition for the fall play or spring musical production.
-Upper School students must be in drama class or drama club to audition.
-Students who do take drama are expected to participate in at least one play.
+Upper School students who do take drama are required to participate.
 There are opportunities on stage and behind the scenes, which students can choose based on their individual talents and interests.
-Mrs. Baker creates a nurturing atmosphere of trust and respect among all participants as students set individual goals from building self-confidence in expressing themselves effectively in front of others, to developing skills for future opportunities in the performing arts.
+Mrs. Baker creates a nurturing atmosphere of trust and respect among all participants, as students set individual goals from building self-confidence in expressing themselves effectively in front of others, to developing skills for future opportunities in the performing arts.